Bivariate Distribution Regression with Application to Insurance Data: Asymptotic Properties and Inference

 \item[A3.]
 The true parameters $\theta_{0}(y,z)$ uniquely solve the maximization problem in (\ref{eq:pl}) and are contained in the interior of the compact parameter space $\Theta$.

 \item[A4.]
 The maximum eigenvalues of $H_{0, y}$ and $H_{0, z}$ are strictly negative uniformly over $y \in \mathcal{Y}$ and $z \in \mathcal{Z}$.

 \item[A5.]
-The conditional density function $f_{Y|X, Z}(y|x,z)$ exists, is uniformly bounded, and is uniformly continuous in $(y, x) \in \mathcal{Y} \times \mathcal{X}$. \end{itemize} Assumption A1 is imposed in the research conducted by \cite{chernozhukov2013inference} and also satisfied in our empirical application in Section \ref{sec:real}, where the total claim takes a bounded positive value, the number of incidents is a finite integer, and all regressors have finite supports.
-Given the bounded supports, the covariates satisfy the condition $\E\|X_{i}\|^2 < \infty$.
+The conditional density function $f_{Y|X, Z}(y|x,z)$ exists, is uniformly bounded in $(y, x) \in \mathcal{Y} \times \mathcal{X}$, and is uniformly continuous in $y\in\mathcal{Y}$ for any $x\in\mathcal{X}$. \end{itemize} Assumption A1 is imposed in the research conducted by \cite{chernozhukov2013inference}.
+The bounded supports of covariates ensures that $\E\|X_{i}\|^2 < \infty$.
+It's worth noting that the compactness assumption on the supports is essential for the uniform valid statistical inference over the entire state space, but it is not necessary for estimation purposes.
 Assumption A2 ensures that standard optimization procedures based on derivatives can easily obtain the maximum likelihood estimators.
 A similar condition is assumed in the research by \cite{chernozhukov2013inference} and both the logit and probit links satisfy this condition.
 Assumption A3 guarantees the existence of the true parameters.
-Even when the model in (\ref{eq:yz}) is miss-specified, we can consider the true parameters as pseudo-parameters satisfying the first-order conditions, $\nabla \ell_{y} \big ( \alpha_{0}(y), \beta_{0}(y) \big) =0$ and $\nabla \ell_{z} \big ( \gamma_{0}(z) \big) = 0$, under assumptions A2 and A3, and thus the estimators of the parameters can be interpreted under the quasi-likelihood framework for each $y \in \mathcal{Y}$ and $z \in \mathcal{Z}$ \citep[see][]{Huber1967, White1982}.
+Even when the model in (\ref{eq:yz}) is miss-specified, we can consider the true parameters as pseudo-parameters satisfying the first-order conditions, $\nabla \ell_{y} \big ( \alpha_{0}(y) \big) =0$ and $\nabla \ell_{z} \big ( \beta_{0}(z) \big) = 0$, under assumptions A2 and A3, and thus the estimators of the parameters can be interpreted under the quasi-likelihood framework for each $y \in \mathcal{Y}$ and $z \in \mathcal{Z}$ \citep[see][]{Huber1967, White1982}.
 Assumption A4 is required to ensure that the information matrices are invertible over the supports.
 Assumption A5 is required to obtain the limit process of our estimators over the supports for statistical inference.

 Under the assumptions above, the proposition below provides the limit process of the estimators $ \hat{\theta}(y, z) $ over $\mathcal{Y} \times \mathcal{Z}$.

 \begin{proposition} Suppose that Assumptions A1-A5 hold.
 Then, we have